History of locust and grasshopper outbreaks in Australia

 The three main pest species of locusts in Australia are the Australian plague locust (Chortoicetes terminifera), the spur-throated locust (Austracris guttulosa) and the migratory locust (Locusta migratoria).

 Locusts can cause widespread and severe damage to pastures, cereal crops and forage crops.
-In closely settled areas they may also damage vegetable and orchard crops.
+They may also damage vegetable and orchard crops.
 The Australian plague locust is the most serious pest species in Australia due to the frequency of outbreaks (gregarious population increases) and the large areas infested.
-In 1984, during a major outbreak of the Australian plague locust, estimated crop loss was $5 million.
-A cost-benefit analysis estimated that without locust control over $100 million of crop losses may have occurred.
-More recently an economic analysis of APLC locust control during 1999-2004 concluded there was a direct benefit-cost ratio of approximately 8:1.
+Damage to cereal crops during plagues is estimated to be over A$25 million.
+An economic analysis of APLC locust control during 1999-2004 concluded there was a direct benefit-cost ratio of approximately 8:1.

 Dense aggregations of locust nymphs (hoppers) are called bands.
-Damage by Australian plague locust hopper bands is mainly confined to pasture, and losses have been estimated to be equivalent to about a 10 per cent increase in stocking rate.
+Bands may extend over several kilometres and are often visible from the air.
+Damage by Australian plague locust hopper bands is mainly confined to pasture, and losses have been estimated to be equivalent to a 10 per cent increase in stocking rate.
 Hopper bands also damage cereal crops, often causing significant damage along the edges of advanced crops.
 In dry conditions, however, less advanced and more open crops are highly susceptible to locust infestation.
-Bands may extend over several kilometres and are often visible from the air.

 Aerial photo of damage to a wheat crop caused